Malbryn/MalFramework/mission_framework/core/scenario_control/README.md

-# Safety
+# Scenario Control
 ## Description:
-_This module lets players with platoon level leadership (see: Player module) to call Tactical Withdrawal and end the mission._
+_This module lets players with platoon level leadership (see: Player module) call Tactical Withdrawal and end the mission._

 _The outcome depends on the task threshold defined in `config.cfg`._